 The views of our speakers do not necessarily represent the views of the Centre for Turkey Studies.

 Yavuz Baydar is the Editor-in-Chief of Ahval, a trilingual independent online news site focused on Turkey.
 He has worked as a news producer and reporter for the BBC World Service, the Swedish Radio & TV Corp, and Turkish newspaper Cumhuriyet.
 He has received several awards for his journalism, including the prestigious 2018 ‘Journalistenpreis’ from the South East Europe Association in Munich, and the 2017 Morris B Abram Human Rights Award from UN Watch.
 In 2014, he was a Shorenstein Fellow at Harvard Kennedy School of Government, where he undertook research on state oppression and threats to journalism in Turkey.
 He has lived in exile since the crackdown on media freedom following the July 2016 coup attempt.

-Cengiz Candar is Distinguished Visiting Scholar at the Stockholm University Institute for Turkish Studies and is one of the region’s most experienced journalists, having worked for a number of Turkish media outlets.
-He has also served as a special advisor to former Turkish president Turgut Özal, lectured at Bilgi University in İstanbul and completed scholarships at the Woodrow Wilson International Center and the United States Institute of Peace.
-Currently, he is an Associate Fellow at the Swedish Institute for International Affairs.
+Cengiz Candar is Distinguished Visiting Scholar at the Stockholm University Institute for Turkish Studies and an Associate Fellow at the Swedish Institute for International Affairs.
+Cengiz Candar is one of the region’s most experienced journalists having worked for a number of Turkish media outlets.
+He previously served as a special advisor to former Turkish president Turgut Özal, lectured at Bilgi University in İstanbul and completed scholarships at the Woodrow Wilson International Center and the United States Institute of Peace.